Important Device Security Guidelines & Settings for Proroute Routers

 | Save and Apply | |

-Event logging & auth log
+Event log & Auth log

-Location in WebUI: Status > Event Log > Auth Log
+Location in WebUI: Status > Event Log > Auth Log (top tab)

 Log entries include